Sigil-Ebook/Sigil/docs/Building_Sigil_on_Windows.md

 ## <a name="inno"/>Inno Setup
 Get the unicode version (5.5.9 at the time of this writing) from [jrsoftware.org](http://www.jrsoftware.org/isdl.php) make sure you say yes to the Preprocessor option when installing. **Also make sure the Inno Setup directory (the one containing "ISCC.exe") is added to your PATH**.
 There is no 64-bit version of Inno Setup, but you can still use it to create 64-bit program installers.

-## <a name="qt5"/>Qt5.12.6
+## <a name="qt5"/>Qt5.12.7
-Download qt-opensource-windows-x86-5.12.6.exe from [Qt's Website](http://download.qt.io/archive/qt/5.12/5.12.6) and install the msvc2017_64, or msvc2017 component (depending on the architecture you will be building Sigil for).
+Download qt-opensource-windows-x86-5.12.7.exe from [Qt's Website](http://download.qt.io/archive/qt/5.12/5.12.7) and install the msvc2017_64, or msvc2017 component (depending on the architecture you will be building Sigil for).
 You can install both msvc2017_64 and msvc2017 if you like.
-Also install the QtWebEngine component.
+Also install the QtWebEngine component. **NOTE:** at the time of this writing, Sigil cannot be built with the precompiled version of Qt5.12.7 because of a bug in Qt.
+Either use Qt5.12.6, or my compiled version of Qt5.12.7 explained below (or compile Qt5.12.7 yourself and patch it with qt5.12.7_windows_qt_add_resources.patch from the Sigil Docs directory).

-If you want to use the exact, patched versions of Qt5.12.6 and QtWebEngine that I've used to release Sigil, feel free to download the whole shebang [from my personal repository](https://github.com/dougmassay/win-qtwebkit-5.212/releases/tag/v5.212-1).
-It's the archive named: MyQtx64-5.12.6_VS2017_WE.7z (NOTE: you're on your own with a 32-bit version).
+If you want to use the exact, patched versions of Qt5.12.7 and QtWebEngine that I've used to release Sigil, feel free to download the whole shebang [from my personal repository](https://github.com/dougmassay/win-qtwebkit-5.212/releases/tag/v5.212-1).
+It's the archive named: MyQtx64-5.12.7_VS2017_WE.7z (NOTE: you're on your own with a 32-bit version).

-Once you have Qt5.12.6 for Visual Studio installed, **make sure its "bin" directory (the one containing "windeployqt.exe) is added to your PATH**
+Once you have Qt5.12.7 for Visual Studio installed, **make sure its "bin" directory (the one containing "windeployqt.exe) is added to your PATH**

 ## <a name="python"/>Getting Python 3.7
 **This is important**.
 If you're going to be building the 64-bit version of Sigil, you need to install the 64-bit version of Python 3.7.
 If you're building a 32-bit version of Sigil then you need to install a 32-bit version of Python 3.7.